GD-1 and the Milky Way Starless Subhalos: Simulation Setup

-The Milky Way-like cosmological simulations of \citet{Carlberg24} develop a primary dark halo that has a mass profile close to the Milky Way measurements \citep{Shen22} and is well fit with an NFW \citep{NFW} potential.
-Imbedded in the halo is a Miyamoto-Nagai disk \citep{MN75} that grows to $6.8\times 10^{10} M_\odot$ \citep{galpy}.
-The AHF halo finder \citep{AHF1,AHF2} measurements of the mass within $r_{200}$ and the mass within the region where GD-1 orbits are shown in the upper panel of Figure~\ref{fig_Halo1}.
+The Milky Way-like cosmological simulations of \citet{Carlberg24} develop a primary dark halo that has a mass profile close to the Milky Way measurements \citep{Shen22} and is well fit with an NFW \citep{NFW} potential. { Imbedded in the primary dark matter particle halo is a single particle { $5\times 10^9 M_\odot$} \citep{galpy} Plummer sphere bulge with a scale radius of 0.25 kpc.
+At time 5 Gyr a Miyamoto-Nagai disk \citep{MN75} centered on the bulge { in the x-y plane} begins to grow, reaching $6.8\times 10^{10} M_\odot$ \citep{galpy} at the final time.
+The disk and increased halo density lead to a Milky Way-like circular velocity and the density increase over a halo-only simulation increases the tidal field which erodes subhalos in the inner halo.} The AHF halo finder \citep{AHF1,AHF2} measurements of the mass within a $r_{200}$ and the mass within the region where GD-1 orbits are shown in the upper panel of Figure~\ref{fig_Halo1}.
 The total mass fluctuates as mergers and accretion build up the halo, but the mass within the inner halo, $\simeq$30 kpc, grows relatively smoothly.
-The second panel from the top of Figure~\ref{fig_Halo1} gives the radius of the maximum of the circular velocity and the inner halo reference radius in which the inner halo mass of the upper panel was measured.
-The variation of the mass with time is approximated with the function $\arctan{[(0.3 t/{\rm Gyr})^2]}$ normalized to produce the final halo mass of $9.225\times 10^{11} M_\odot$ which then gives a good approximation to the inner halo mass.
+The second panel from the top of Figure~\ref{fig_Halo1} gives the radius of the maximum of the circular velocity and the inner halo reference radius { of 30 kpc} in which the inner halo mass of the upper panel is measured.
+The variation of the primary halo mass with time is approximated with the function $\arctan{[(0.3 t/{\rm Gyr})^2]}$ normalized to produce the final halo mass of $9.225\times 10^{11} M_\odot$ which is a good approximation to the halo mass inside 30 kpc.
 The halo mass profile is fit with an NFW \citep{NFW} function with $c=13.8$ and $r_s = 20$ kpc, with $r_s$ kept constant as Figure~\ref{fig_Halo1} indicates.
-The final time potential shape parameters are estimated to be $q_b=0.97$ and $q_c=0.83$ which are aligned with the y and z axes, respectively, as an approximation to the relatively slowly varying halo orientation angle measurements of Figure~\ref{fig_Halo1}.
-The Miyamoto-Nagai disk-bulge \citet{MN75} grows linearly in mass from a time of 5 Gyr to $6.8\times 10^{10} M_\odot$.
-A $5\times 10^8 M_\odot$ Plummer sphere with a scale radius of 0.25 kpc models the nuclear bulge.
-An LMC is optionally included but makes essentially no difference for the GD-1 stream.
+The final time potential shape parameters are estimated to be $q_b=0.97$ and $q_c=0.83$ which are aligned with the y and z axes, respectively, as an approximation to the relatively slowly varying halo orientation angle measurements of Figure~\ref{fig_Halo1}. { AHF calculates shape and orientation from the moment of inertia of particles within the specified radius.}